 BONUS EVENT: Tues., March 26th 6-8:30p: PIZZA AND A MOVIE ALUMNI NIGHT!

 Meet former graduates of the Waste Warrior program (formerly called Master Recycler) while enjoying a zero waste dinner and an insightful documentary on an important waste issue.
-Great opportunity to network, share, and find kindred spirits that care about the same issues you do.
+Great opportunity to network, share, and find kindred spirits from previous classes that care about the same issues you do.

 Saturday, April 6th 9a-1p: Class 8: Leadership Challenge: Using Your Skills for Local Action

-Throughout the Master Recycler courses, participants will be designing programs and actions that they can apply to their own initiatives and volunteer efforts.
+Throughout the Waste Warrior courses, participants will be designing programs and actions that they can apply to their own initiatives and volunteer efforts.
 This session will be helping you finalize your own personal project.
-We will also be assigning each student their role in helping with a Burbank Recycle Center business outreach project for organics diversion education.
+We will also be assigning each student their role in helping with a Burbank Recycle Center outreach project.

-Waste Warriors graduate once they have performed 25 hours towards their project, plus 5-8 hours on a special Burbank Recycle Center business outreach project.
-(Timeline TBD)
+Waste Warriors graduate once they have performed 25 hours towards their project or volunteer work, plus 5-8 hours on a special Burbank Recycle Center community outreach project.
+(Timeline late Fall TBD)

 Alumni Meet and Greets: To keep our newly minted Waste Warriors motivated and informed, current Waste Warriors and alumni of the program will get together to share their experiences, information and updates on their projects.
 Special speakers, community clean up events and even environmental documentary screenings will be part of the mix.
 Great networking opportunity with kindred eco-spirits!

 Volunteering with Burbank Recycle Center: Occasionally, Burbank Recycle Center will request help with a special event or project.
-Our Waste Warriors are dependable, loyal and enthusiastic citizens and we appreciate their assistance when available.
+Our Waste Warriors are dependable, loyal and enthusiastic citizens that are always willing to pitch in, and we appreciate their assistance when available.